bomacchih/maize_shoot_data_process_v2/results/figures/README.md

 | 10 | `10_scRNA_Visium_mapping/` | Seurat transfer and SPOTlight mapping to Visium |
 | 11 | `11_TO_GCN/` | TO-GCN expression, network, and profile panels |

 The workflow-step prefix identifies where an output is generated.
-It is not a replacement for manuscript figure numbers such as Figure 12 or Figure 13.